-A public interest disclosure is a disclosure made in line with the Public Interest Disclosures Act 2012 (this act replaced the Protected Disclosures Act 2012).
+A public interest disclosure is a disclosure made in line with the Public Interest Disclosures Act 2012 (PID Act).

 What is a public interest disclosure?